pixelspring/SlideUpTopBar-for-Foundation/README.md

 #SlideUpTopBar for Foundation

-SlideUpTopBar is an extension for Zurb Foundation 5's top-bar component.
+SlideUpTopBar is an extension for Zurb Foundation's top-bar component.
 It hides the top-bar when scrolling down a page & shows it when scrolling back up the page.

 ## Installation
 Include jQuery (which you already have if you are using Foundations top-bar component)